lorenzofox3/zora/zora/readme.md

 ``ZORA_REPORTER=json node path/to/testing/program.js``

-In the browser, you just have to set it as a global before the testing program runs:
+In the browser, you have to set it as a global before the testing program runs:

 ```HTML
 <script>